Back to blog

 Track before you cut

 Most people guess wrong about their spending.
 The average Kiwi thinks they spend about 30% less than they actually do on food and dining.
-Before cutting anything, track your spending for one full month.
+Before cutting anything, track your spending automatically for one full month.

 Use a tool that connects to your bank — manual tracking has an 85% dropout rate within 2 weeks.